The Right Rev. Alan Scarfe

 Office: (515) 288-7297

-Zeb is currently a chaplain resident at Iowa Methodist Medical Center, where he helps people in times of medical crisis and reminds patients, families, and staff of the Divine presence in their midst.
+Zeb is also a chaplain at a residential facility, where he helps people in times of medical crisis and reminds patients, families, and staff of the Divine presence in their midst.
 This fits well with his desire to be a pastoral presence and to help all people find God's call on their lives.
-Before becoming a deacon, Zeb helped co-found Breaking Bread, a young adult ministry of the Diocese of Iowa, which shares the Eucharist outside of parish buildings, in places like bars, parks, and the Iowa State Fair.
-He continues to help with this ministry alongside Lizzie Gilman, a fellow co-founder and current coordinator of the Breaking Bread.
+Before ordination, Zeb helped co-found Breaking Bread, a young adult ministry of the Diocese of Iowa, which shares the Eucharist outside of parish buildings, in places like bars, parks, and the Iowa State Fair.
+He continues to help with this ministry.
 Zeb enjoys spending time with his husband and pets.
 He also loves getting together for coffee.